Testable Predictions

 📄 Open derivation in Part IIf.
 Wide Binary Stars

-Matches Gaia DR3 observational data, resolving the wide-binary anomaly that challenges standard MOND.
+Matches Gaia DR3 observational data, offering an explanation to the wide-binary anomaly that challenges standard MOND.

-Part II — “The Kinetic Resonance: Resolution of the Wide Binary Anomaly”
+Part II — “The Kinetic Resonance: Potential explanation of the Wide Binary Anomaly”

 📄 Open derivation in Part II2.
 Relativistic & Gravitational Predictions

-WILL RG imposes a natural, geometry-derived upper bound on energy density, eliminating black-hole singularities:
+WILL RG imposes a natural, geometry-derived upper bound on energy density, desolving black-hole singularities:

 Black holes become energetically saturated, non-singular regions.